 Cast Iron

-Since cast iron cookware can withstand high temperatures (up to 650˚ F) without problems regardless of which heat source you use.
-You can use a cast iron pan for browning, searing, roasting, frying, and baking.
-It also can be safely used on open fires.
-Cast iron pans are excellent for cooking at the stove and then finishing meals in the oven.
-Make sure to use quality oven gloves when handling since cast iron gets very hot and holds heat longer than other cookware.
-Also, use one of the high-heat oils for seasoning, so you will be able to cook at high temperatures without breaking the layer of seasoning.
+Cast iron cookware can easily withstand high temperatures (up to 650°F) no matter what heat source you use.
+You can use a cast iron skillet for browning, searing, roasting, deep-frying, and baking.
+It is also safe to use on an open fire.
+Cast iron pans are ideal for cooking on the stove and then finishing dishes in the oven.
+Be sure to wear quality oven gloves when handling as cast iron gets very hot and retains heat longer than other cookware.
+Also use one of the high-heat oils for seasoning, so you can cook at high temperatures without destroying the seasoning layer.

 This post contains links to Amazon.
 The publisher may get paid if You purchase something through the links without additional costs to You.